dabertz/td-query-cli/README.md

 -d / --directory		is optional and specifies the output file directory: Out file will be stored in the user HOME directory by default
 -k / --key			is optional and specifies the TD API key: Key in $HOME/.td/td.conf or in the variable setting will be used by default
+--help				is optional to display all available commands.
 </pre>